 The energy markets have been through a lot of turmoil over the last two years, initially with rising wholesale costs leading to the collapse of a host of energy suppliers in the UK.
 This was followed by the Russian invasion of Ukraine and the knock-on impact it has had on the energy market.

-Here are the fixed energy deals currently available which are cheaper than the current energy price cap (all with a dual-fuel exit fees of £150).
+Here are the cheapest fixed energy deals currently available, compared against the new January price cap (all have dual-fuel exit fees of £150).
 And then do read on for what you need to consider before switching.

 Why are fixed tariffs coming back?